robbiebusinessacc/robbiebusinessacc/README.md

 ### Skills and Experience

-- 8 years of experience with Python, including machine learning libraries such as scikit-learn.
+- 8 years of experience with Python, including machine learning libraries such as [scikit-learn](https://scikit-learn.org/).
 - Strong understanding of C# for Unity game development.
 - Experience with JavaScript for web development.
-- Currently located in Boston and open to collaborating on interesting python projects.
+- Currently located in Boston and open to collaborating on interesting Python projects.

 ### Preferred Language